 Principles of preventive therapy are generally the same as with other types of a migraine.
 It is important to identify and modify the triggers if possible.
-Maintaining a headache diary helps to keep track of frequency, duration and severity of symptoms and identify triggers.
-Modification of triggers like food, noise, stress, regular exercise, good balanced diet and stress management can help prevent migraine attacks.
+Maintaining a headache diary helps to keep track of frequency, duration, and severity of symptoms and identify triggers.
+Modification of triggers like food, noise, stress, regular exercise, well-balanced diet, and stress management can help prevent migraine attacks.
 All patients with frequent, disabling headaches should be considered for preventive therapy.

 Non-pharmacological therapies like relaxation, acupuncture, massage, cognitive behavior therapy, and biofeedback techniques are also helpful for prevention, like with other types of migraines.

-Migraines with aura have a slightly higher risk of stroke than a migraine without aura; however, there is no evidence that a migraine with brainstem aura has a higher risk of stroke than a migraine with typical aura.
+Migraines with aura have a slightly higher risk of stroke than migraine without aura; however, there is no evidence that migraine with brainstem aura has a higher risk of stroke than migraine with typical aura.

 Basilar migraines are challenging to diagnose and treat.
 They require an interprofessional team of a neurologic headache specialist, nurse experienced with headache management and patient education, and pharmacist to assist with medication management to obtain the best results.
 [Level V]

 |||Kaniecki RG, Basilar-type migraine.
 Current pain and headache reports.
 2009 Jun; [PubMed PMID: 19457282]|

 |||Monday LA, [Basilar migraine].
 The Journal of otolaryngology.
 1977 Aug; [PubMed PMID: 616447]|